 My layover in Iceland reminded me that being a tourist for a day can be a fun and memorable experience.
 With work, money, and, well, life, the reality is that we don’t always have the time to explore a destination fully and gain a deep understanding of a place’s cultural complexities.
 When we don’t, sometimes it’s still fun and interesting to see something different–even for just one day.

-Moving from a town of 30,000 in Montana to the city of Boston has been a great experience in most respects–but one thing I was missing was my kayak.
+Moving from a Montana town of 30,000 to the city of Boston has been a great experience in most respects–but one thing I was missing was my kayak.
 Our apartment here just does not have space for my 14-foot boat.
 So, for my first two years living in the city, I was forced to either rent equipment (and have my trips dictated by the rental shops’ locations), or otherwise go without one of my favorite activities.

 Then I found Folbot, the makers of folding kayaks that are lightweight, strong enough to handle the waves in the ocean, and able to fit in a reasonably-sized backpack when folded up.
 While the kayak didn’t come cheap, it opened up a whole new world of possibilities to me in Boston.
 Not only could I go places that didn’t have a rental shop nearby, I could carry this boat on my back during hikes and take it anywhere I wanted, like in Canada’s Fundy National Park.